Didip-eu/ddpa_htr/README.md

 ### 2. Train from compiled line samples

 The training script assumes that there already exists a directory (default: `./data/current_working_set`) that contains all line images and transcriptions, as obtained by the step described above.
-There are several ways to initialize the training session:
+Therefore, it only needs to split the set of lines and initialize  `HTRLineDataset` objects accordingly.
+There are two main ways to accomplish this:

 #### 2.1 A list of training/validation line images